 An Arizona Nonresident is every other individual.
-If you live in Arizona for more than nine months and are not a resident, you need to be able to prove you are not a resident (Example: Military members stationed in Alabama are not Alabama residents if their Home of Record is not Alabama.)
+If you live in Arizona and are not a resident, you need to be able to prove you are not a resident (Example: military members stationed in Arizona are not Arizona residents if their Home of Record is not Arizona.)

 Arizona considers the following when determining a person's residency: